 - Come to the front edge of your seat and sit upright.

-- Bend your right knee to the side, turning the toes out and planting the sole of the foot on the ground.
+- Bend your right knee to the side, turning the toes out, and planting the sole on the ground.

-- Stretch your left leg out behind and press down through your outer heel.
+- Stretch your left leg out behind you and press down through your outer heel.

 - Bring your arms straight in line with your shoulders and look to your right hand.